bencollins96/MDM3Project3/README.md

     Therefore how can we quantify and qualify our results?
 I.e how can we say that we're 80% confident this car is the same one as before?
 Are there any methods around that do this sort of thing? for a single car this is binary  classification surely?
 Either the other data is the same car or its not.

+THINGS TO DO:

+Split up! identify  cars, vans, buses trucks.
+Split up! partition data set by loop ID so we can search in right place, convert map into rules to search by. read paper. visualise
+Look up other metrics.
+Look up ways to assess unsupervised classification performance Look up ways to speed things up.